The Pythagorean theorem tells us that:

 We do have the following equation:

-Its reciprocal tells us the contrary:
+Its reciprocal tells us on the other hand:

-In any triangle \(\{a, b, c\}\), where \( c\) is the longest side:
+In any triangle \(\{a, b, c\}\):

 Both previous implications then form the following equivalence: